-In a recent post I discussed using the Margin of Error method to determine if the difference between two Net Promoter Scores® is probably real or just statistical noise.
+In a recent post on NPS data analysis I discussed using the Margin of Error method to determine if the difference between two Net Promoter Scores® is probably real or just statistical noise.
 A sharp eye reader has identified that you can also use a Chi -Squared test to perform this test.

-The advantage of the Chi-Squared test is that it is more discerning.
+The advantage of the Chi-Squared test is that it can be more discerning.
 For instance consider these two set of Net Promoter results:

-You can see that there is something qualitatively different between these two scores.
+Even though the two scores are the same, you can see that there is something qualitatively different between the results.
 However, looking at the score and even using the Margin of Error calculation implies that the scores are no different.

 Enter the Chi-Squared Test

 This statistical test can be used to determine if two sets of categorical data are different.
 Categorical data just means responses that are not numbers, e.g. Promoter or Detractor.